Skip to main content

 Mesopotamia

-In the Babylonian «Code of Hammurabi», written around 1760 BCE, we find: «§ 215.
-If a physician operate on a man for a severe wound (or make a severe wound upon a man) with a bronze lancet and save the man's life ; or if he open an abscess (in the eye) of a man with a bronze lancet and save that man's eye, he shall receive 10 shekels of silver (as his fee). … § 218.
-If a physician operate on a man for a severe wound with a bronze lancet and cause the man's death ; or open an abscess (in the eye) of a man with a bronze lancet and destroy the man's eye, they shall cut off his fingers. … § 220.
-If he open an abscess (in his eye) with a bronze lancet, and destroy his eye, he shall pay silver to the extent of one-half of his price.» (1920HandcockPSP:34-35).
+According to Sumerian-Akkadian medical texts, surgical procedures involving a barber’s razor were performed to treat corneal opacity (2014ScurlockJ).
+Detailed regulations for such medical practices are found in the Babylonian «Code of Hammurabi» (ca. 1760 BCE), which states: «§ 215.
+If a physician operate on a man for a severe wound (or make a severe wound upon a man) with a bronze lancet and save the man's life ; or if he open an abscess (in the eye) of a man with a bronze lancet and save that man's eye, he shall receive 10 shekels of silver (as his fee). <…> § 218.
+If a physician operate on a man for a severe wound with a bronze lancet and cause the man's death ; or open an abscess (in the eye) of a man with a bronze lancet and destroy the man's eye, they shall cut off his fingers. <…> § 220.
+If he open an abscess (in his eye) with a bronze lancet, and destroy his eye, he shall pay silver to the extent of one-half of his price.» (1920HandcockPSP:34–35).

 14 And Israel stretched out his right hand, and laid it upon Ephraim's head, who was the younger, and his left hand upon Menasseh's head; he laid his hands wittingly; although Menasseh was the first-born.

-Social Prerogative of Primogeniture.
+Social Prerogative of Primogeniture

 A similarity is observed in the strict adherence to the hierarchy of birth order as a fundamental principle for the distribution of social status and inheritance rights.